akiomiyao/tif/README.md

       makeblastdb -in dmel-all-chromosome-r6.29.fasta -dbtype nucl

-### Search targets of transposon using old scripts.
+### Search insertions of transposon by tif_basic.pl, blast.pl and tif_extended.pl

-Run without any arguments, help message is shown.
+Run without any arguments, help message will be shown.

 Save fastq files in read directory.